Difficulty Rating: Moderate**

 Ranger District: Gunflint

 Project Description: Travel the historic Granite River Route along the Canadian border, originally used by voyageurs and fur traders!
-This group will put in on Saganaga Lake and receive a tow to Sag Falls.
-Volunteers will then paddle and portage approximately 4 hours to Gneiss Lake where they will camp for the duration of the trip.
-Each day, volunteers will travel to the Granite River Portage and work alongside Superior National Forest staff to install waterbars made of rocks or logs to stabilize the sandy soils.
+This group will travel up the Gunflint Trail to put in on Larch Creek and paddle to camp on Clove Lake.
+Each day, volunteers will travel to the Swamp Portage on the Granite River and work alongside Superior National Forest staff to repair a boardwalk and install waterbars made of rocks or logs to improve the drainage of the trail.
 These efforts help create a positive experience for Wilderness visitors in addition to preventing sedimentation in the beautiful streams and lakes of the area.

 Meeting Location and Time: Gunflint Ranger Station 7/12 @ 8:00 am